-To the knowledge of the Bank, no director or executive officer of the Bank is or has been, in the last ten years, a director or executive officer of an entity that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order (including a management cease trade order) or an order that denied the entity access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject to an event that resulted, after that person ceased to be a director or executive officer, in the entity being the subject of a cease trade or similar order or an order that denied the entity access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject to a cease trade or similar order or an order that denied the entity access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, or (c) or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankrupt; or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets except for the following:
+To the knowledge of the Bank, no director or executive officer of the Bank is or has been, in the last ten years, a director or executive officer of an entity that, while that person was acting in that capacity, (a) was the subject of a cease trade order or similar order (including a management cease trade order) or an order that denied the entity access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days, (b) was subject to an event that resulted, after that person ceased to be a director or executive officer, in the entity being the subject of a cease trade or similar order or an order that denied the entity access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days, (c) within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets except for the following:

-- (i) Mr. Bachand, a director of the Bank, was a director of Krystal Bond Inc. when it became subject to a cease trade order for failure to file financial statements on April 12, 2002.
+(i) Mr. Bachand, a director of the Bank, was a director of Krystal Bond Inc. when it became subject to a cease trade order for failure to file financial statements on April 12, 2002.
 It has since ceased to operate as a going concern.
-Mr. Bachand is no longer a director of Krystal Bond Inc.; - (ii) Mr. Beatty, a director of the Bank, was a director of Thistle Mining Inc., when it announced on December 21, 2004 that it intended to undertake a restructuring under the Companies' Creditors Arrangement Act ("CCAA").
+Mr. Bachand is no longer a director of Krystal Bond Inc.;

+- (ii) Mr. Beatty, a director of the Bank, was a director of Thistle Mining Inc., when it announced on December 21, 2004 that it intended to undertake a restructuring under the Companies' Creditors Arrangement Act ("CCAA").
 While Thistle completed the restructuring on June 30, 2005, its common shares were suspended from trading on the Alternative Investment Market (or "AIM") from June 30, 2005 to July 13, 2005 and its common shares have been suspended from trading since December 31, 2004 on the TSX due to the restructuring.
 Mr. Beatty is no longer a director of Thistle Mining Inc.; - (iii) Mr. Galloway, the Chairman and a director of the Bank, was a director of ITI Education Corporation (due to Torstar's 40% ownership) when it voluntarily agreed to the appointment of a receiver in August 2001.
 Mr. Galloway is no longer a director of ITI Education Corporation; - (iv) Mrs. Kwok, a director of the Bank, was a director of Air Canada when it filed for protection under the CCAA in April 2003.
 Air Canada successfully emerged from the CCAA proceedings and was restructured pursuant to a plan of arrangement in September 2004.
-Mrs. Kwok is no longer a director of Air Canada; and - (v) Mme Saucier, a director of the Bank, was a director of Nortel Networks Corporation and was subject to a cease trade order issued on May 17, 2004 as a result of Nortel's failure to file financial statements.
+Mrs. Kwok is no longer a director of Air Canada; - (v) Mr. Orsino, a director of the Bank, was a director of CFM Corporation from July 2007 until his resignation in March 2008.
+In April 2008, CFM Corporation filed for protection under the CCAA; and - (vi) Mme.
+Saucier, a director of the Bank, was a director of Nortel Networks Corporation and was subject to a cease trade order issued on May 17, 2004 as a result of Nortel's failure to file financial statements.
 The cease trade order was revoked on June 21, 2005.
 Mme Saucier is no longer a director of Nortel Networks Corporation.

-LEGAL PROCEEDINGS
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS

-A description of certain legal proceedings to which the Bank is a party appears under the heading "Legal Proceedings" in Note 28 to the consolidated financial statements on page 132 and 133 of the 2007 Annual Report.
+A description of certain legal proceedings to which the Bank is a party appears under the heading "Legal Proceedings" in Note 29 to the consolidated financial statements on pages 146 and 147 of the 2008 Financial Statements.